3.9.9. Qt graphics framework

 $ /usr/share/examples/opengl/2dpainting/bin/2dpainting -platform eglfs

 3.9.9.3.
-Running Qt Applications with the Weston IVI shell
+Running Qt applications with the Weston In-Vehicle Infotainment shell

-To run the QT application with ivi-shell, set the
+To run the Qt application with In-Vehicle Infotainment (IVI) shell, set the

 $ export QT_WAYLAND_SHELL_INTEGRATION=ivi-shell